 Another School Committee meeting and another full house.

-Tuesday night, high school students filled the seats across the back of the Juliani room at Town Hall fulfilling a U.S. History course assignment, former cafeteria workers again lobbied their case against Chartwells and parents who have attended meetings for the past several weeks again came and commented.
+Tuesday night, high school students filled the seats across the back of the Juliani room at fulfilling a U.S. History course assignment, former cafeteria workers again against Chartwells and parents who have attended meetings for the past several weeks again came and commented.

 But this week the comments weren’t as critical as they have been in the past.

-Parent Michael Kiernan, who has two children in the public schools, prefaced remarks about the business manager currently on voluntary leave with praise for the School Committee.
+Parent Michael Kiernan, who has two children in the public schools, prefaced remarks about the with praise for the School Committee.

 He thanked members for their continued support of public education and said he and his wife chose Wellesley when they moved here from New York City because of the reputation of the school system.